onerobotics/fexcel/README.md

 | -sregs   | start cell of string register definitions |
 | -flags   | start cell of flag definitions |

+Note that start cell flags can be optionally prefixed with a sheet name that overrides the default `-sheet` parameter. (e.g. -numregs Data:A2)

 ## Details

 fexcel assumes that your spreadsheet has indices for a given item that start